01-edu/public/subjects/fishandchips/README.md

 ```
 ### Usage

-Here is a possible program to test your function:
+Here is a possible program to test your function :

 ```go
 package main